-Working toward a degree represents a long-term commitment to yourself and your family.
-Hostos stands ready to help you develop the skills you need to achieve success in the workforce or for a baccalaureate program at a four-year institution.
+We are actively committed to your success in the classroom and in the larger world.
+We are ready to help you develop the skills you need to achieve success in the workforce or for a baccalaureate program at a four-year institution.
 Alternatively, our continuing education and workforce development programs can provide personal development in an area of particular interest, be it through a single course or by obtaining a certificate that can lead to a rewarding career and greater earning power.